About Us - Club History

 In 1974, the club took a big step forward and purchased 8 acres of land in Cloondeash.
 The main pitch was developed, and every training session ended with a sweep along the new pitch picking stones.
 In 1984, the clubhouse was built, and thus started a famous night spot in Mayo.
 The discos ran every Friday night, and people came from all over Mayo for the enjoyable night out.

 Over the years, the club has grown and the facilities have been improved.
 Now the club has 4 dressing rooms, 2 all-weather floodlit pitches and an all-weather floodlit training pitch.
-The club has grown from just one team to 2 senior teams, Under 18.5’s, Under 17’s, Under 15’s, Under 14’s, Under 13’s and a Minis Section catering for boys and girls from Under 8 up to Under 12.
+The club has grown from just one team to 2 senior teams, Under 18.5’s, Under 17’s, Under 15’s, Under 14’s, Under 13’s, Girls U/14’s, Girls U/16’s and a Minis Section catering for boys and girls from Under 8 up to Under 12.
 The club has over 200 members and is working on a detailed development plan for the future.

 History of the Castlebar Ladies team

 What started out as somewhat of an experiment two short years ago has seen the game of rugby firmly established for ladies in Castlebar and indeed Co.
 Mayo.
 The team was set up in September 2012 and they headed into the unknown.
-Little did they think it would take them just 15 months to win the Connacht League but that’s exactly what happened when team captain Caroline Staunton lifted the cup in November last year.
+Little did they think it would take them just 15 months to win the Connacht League but that’s exactly what happened when team captain Caroline Staunton lifted the cup in November 2014.
 The panel on that historic day was made up of 29 girls and interestingly only 2 of the 29 had played rugby before the team was set up.
-Startling as that may be, it only highlights the fact that this team is still in the developing stages and are welcoming new members every week.
-As with any sport or competition 2-in-a-row is hard to achieve but the momentum has continued this year and the ladies are firmly in the running for doing just that.
-The girls are trained by former Castlebar Rugby players Ger Prendergast, Christy Cusack and Jason Keane.
-Unfortunately, the senior ladies have now disbanded, but a juvenile section has restarted under the care of Mairead Bradley.
+Startling as that may be, it only highlights the fact that this team was continuing to develop and continuously welcomed new players.
+The women were coached were coached by former Castlebar Rugby players Ger Prendergast, Christy Cusack and Jason Keane.
+Unfortunately that team have now disbanded, with some of those players having gone onto represent their province and country.

 The 1990’s were pretty quiet for the club, the only highlight of the decade coming in the 95/96 season when Castlebar reached the Connacht Junior Cup Final, they unfortunately lost in the final to Monivea but the squad, under the head coach Rory Casey and captain Michael Hastings (R.I.P), showed what talent they had.